 HOW TO USE: Read the Patient Information Leaflet provided by your pharmacist before starting this medication and each time you get a refill.
 You will be trained by a healthcare professional on how to properly use this medication.
 Learn and understand all preparation and usage instructions.
 If you have any questions regarding this information, consult your doctor or pharmacist.

 Inject under the skin (subcutaneously) or into a muscle (intramuscularly) exactly as directed by your doctor.
-Your dosage and length of treatment are based on your medical condition and response to therapy.
+The dosage and length of treatment are based on your medical condition, response to therapy, and other medications you may be taking.
+Be sure to tell your doctor and pharmacist about all the products you use (including prescription drugs, nonprescription drugs, and herbal products).
 Be sure to keep all medical appointments so your doctor can closely monitor your response to determine the dosage that is right for you.
 The manufacturer recommends that your dose should not exceed 450 international units per day and that the medication should not be used for more than 12 days per treatment cycle.
 Do not change the dose or use this drug for a longer period than prescribed unless instructed by your doctor.

 Follow all instructions for proper mixing with the correct fluid provided with this medication.
 Use the solution immediately after the medication is mixed.
 Before using, check the solution visually for particles or discoloration.
 If either is present, do not use the liquid.
 Discard any unused solution.
 If you have questions regarding the use of this medication, consult your pharmacist.